The process to qualify and apply to sit for the CPA Exam can be a stressful one.

 Enter provisionary states.

-These are states that give CPA Exam candidates a provisionary period to sit for the Exam before they have officially completed meeting the educational requirements.
-For example, North Dakota has a provisionary period of 180 days, or 6 months.
-Which means if you’re due to meet the 150 credit hours and graduate in June 2020, you can actually sit for the Exam as early as January 2020.
+These are states that give CPA Exam candidates a provisionary period to sit for the exam before they have officially completed meeting the educational requirements.
+For example, North Dakota has a provisionary period of 180 days or 6 months.
+This means if you’re due to meet the 150 credit hours and graduate in June 2021, you can actually sit for the exam as early as January 2020.
 You simply go to the provisionary state’s Board of Accountancy website and fill out the proper paperwork.

 Here is a list of the provisionary states and the days allotted for each.